Pi: In popular culture

 In 1897, an amateur mathematician attempted to persuade the Indiana legislature to pass the Indiana Pi Bill, which described a method to square the circle and contained text that implied various incorrect values for π, including 3.2.
 The bill is notorious as an attempt to establish a value of mathematical constant by legislative fiat.
-The bill was passed by the Indiana House of Representatives, but rejected by the Senate, meaning it did not become a law.
+The bill was passed by the Indiana House of Representatives, but rejected by the Senate, and thus it did not become a law.

-In computer culture

 In contemporary internet culture, individuals and organizations frequently pay homage to the number π.
 For instance, the computer scientist Donald Knuth let the version numbers of his program TeX approach π.
 The versions are 3, 3.1, 3.14, and so forth.